 There is currently no taxation imposed on income by the Government of the Cayman Islands.

 Recent Accounting Standards

-Management does not believe that any recently issued, but not yet effective, accounting standards if currently adopted would have a material effect on the accompanying balance sheet.
+Management does not believe that any recently issued, but not yet effective, accounting standards if currently adopted would have a material effect on the accompanying consolidated financial statements.

 Subsequent Events